LorenzoBoccaccia/cockroach-swarm/README.md

     sudo docker network create --driver overlay --attachable cockroachdb docker service create --replicas 3 --name cockroachdb --publish 8080:8080  --update-parallelism 1  --hostname "cockroachdb.{{.Task.Slot}}.{{.Task.ID}}" --network swarm-network --stop-grace-period 60s  tos/cockroachdb

-You can use your own name for the network but cockroachdb service name is hardcoded internally for discoverability

 ## Attach a client: